yext/answers-search-ui/README.md

     }

     /**
-     * Formats a directAnswer answer based on its fieldType.
+     * Formats a Direct Answer value based on its fieldType.
      * @param {Object} answer the answer property in the directAnswer model
      * @returns {string}
      */